ijhoskins/satmut_utils/README.md

 Common transcript annotations in GFF format (file B) map coordinates in the genome.
 For this case, file A should specify a transcript FASTA and file C should specify the genome FASTA.

-In typical saturation mutagenesis datasets, an intron-less coding sequence, often lacking endogenous untranslated regions, is expressed from a vector.
+In typical saturation mutagenesis datasets, an intron-less coding sequence is expressed from a vector.
 In this case, set file A and C to the same composite (vector + coding sequence) reference FASTA, then make a custom GFF annotation (file B) with a coding sequence exon.
 See the user manual for more details on creating custom reference files.

 ## Tests